 The next 15 minutes is spent doing various calisthenics, such as sit-ups, pushups, etc. How many you can do when begin karate is not important.
 Our goal is to bring that number up with each passing week.
 We will help you to set personal goals, and to achieve them.
 As with flexibility, the older we get, the weaker we become.
 It’s easy to improve strength and toning.
 It just takes a little motivation.
 Group class makes it enjoyable.

-Developing better balance is also a focal point in group classes.
+Developing better focus, balance and self control is also a focal point in group classes.
 This is done through various drills that guarantee results!

 After just one month of training at USSD, students are generally amazed at how far they’ve come!

 1. Hold out the left side, and put the right side underneath.

 2. Tie the cords under the left side together.

 3. Place the left side over the right side.

 4. Tie the cords on the right side together.

 Your belt is ONLY to be worn at the Dojo.